 When you click Open, Photoshop will add your Pantone colors to the end of the existing selection of swatches in the panel.

-Creating and sharing Pantone swatches is quick and simple to do once you know how!
-In this quick tip we’ve looked at three stages to creating Pantone colors to use in your artwork:
+Creating and sharing Pantone color swatches is quick and simple to do once you know how!
+In this quick tip we’ve looked at three stages to find Pantone colors and to create a Pantone color palette to use in your artwork:

 - Know your Pantone basics—Pantone is based on a color matching system (PMS) which categorizes colors by number and paper stock.

-- Share your Pantone swatches—you can save your Pantone swatches as an Adobe Swatch Exchange (ASE) file, which you can open in other Adobe programs or share with others over email or file transfer.
+- Share your Pantone swatches—you can save your Pantone color swatches as an Adobe Swatch Exchange (ASE) file.
+This is how you find Pantone colors in other software.
+You can open in other Adobe programs or share with others over email or file transfer.